HotBarbeque/C9-README-KC/genREADME.md

 Node and Inquirer npm

 ## Usage
-Download the repository to your local computer and in the integrated terminal type  "node index.js"
+By cloning the repo to your computer then installing inquirer and then entering node index.js in the integrated terminal
 ![screenshot](/assets/screenshot.PNG)

 ## Credits